 This write-up follows the context of the previous one that talked about the impact of on-campus classes on your daily CAT Prep time.

-If you realize that a certain number of hours will be effectively taken away by travel and some inefficiencies of on-campus classes, you should begin thinking on how you can make up for the same.
+A few hours will be effectively taken away daily by travel and some inefficiencies of on-campus classes.
+So, you should then begin thinking on how you can make up for the same.
 This is true even if you are taking CAT coaching online and will continue to do so – in which case, while you will save travel time for your CAT coaching, you would still have to account for the additional time spent in travel to/from/within college.

 So, the 2 things you should think about now:

-What are the low-priority things you can reduce/eliminate from your daily routine to free up more time?
+1. What are the low-priority things you can reduce/eliminate?

-How can you adapt your CAT Prep for some short bursts daily – that you can use even while travelling or during short breaks within your college?
+2. How can you adapt your CAT Prep for some short bursts daily?

+There are things that you can work on even while travelling or during short breaks within your college.
 For MBAGuru students, the multiple Telegram groups could be a great way of accomplishing this, working on your vocabulary could be yet another, and so on.
 So, find out things at/from your CAT Coaching institute that can help you make up time in multiple short bursts through the day.
-That is akin to taking singles and keeping the scoreboard moving – it takes away the pressure and then an occasional boundary puts you on top.
+That is akin to taking singles and keeping the scoreboard moving.
+It takes away the pressure and then an occasional boundary puts you on top.